-Assistant Superintendent for Personnel 315.963.4286
+Assistant Superintendent for Personnel 315.963.4286 kfoland@CiTiboces.org

-mlafountain@CiTiboces.org

-Substitute Coordination Teacher Calling - CoSer 611
+Teacher Immersion Program - CoSer 611

 This service provides a registrar, who will secure substitutes for component school districts.
-This service involves the recording of absences by having the teachers call in, securing of the substitutes for those individuals and providing the districts with written reports on the absences.
-Additional hours of service can be obtained through service (611.010).
+This service involves the recording of absences by having the teachers call in, securing of the substitutes for those individuals and providing the districts with reports on the absences.
+Additional hours of service can be obtained through service.